5ahmnm2021/SantaRefactoring-sschwarzl/README.md

 * Use UI elements and manipulate UI elements with scrips

-Copyright by smeerws, refactored by MatteoEtzer
+Copyright by smeerws, refactored by Sam Schwarzl